gullerya/data-tier/readme.md

   * fixed [issue #34](https://github.com/gullerya/data-tier/issues/34) - tying the model at the root level
   * minor documentation improvements

-* __2.0.0__
-  * implemented [issue #29](https://github.com/gullerya/data-tier/issues/29) - removing non-convenience and ambiguity in API usage
-> 2.0.0 is an API breaking version!
+> `2.0.0` version was an API breaking version!
 While migration from an old API to the new one is easy (remove the notion of `model` property everywhere in JS) - please, take care to go over the updated APIs.

 ## Loading the library